eduNEXT/openedx-alexa-adaptor-template/README.md

 ### Development

-We created a `Makefile` to help you to prepare your environment and init with the development of the skill.
-Before to use the commands, ensure that you have the following requirements:
+We created a `Makefile` to help you to prepare and initialize your environment for Alexa's skill development.
+Before using the commands, ensure that you have the following requirements:

 - Python 3.8, we recommend to use a virtual environment to avoid conflicts with